-Most editors also allow you to work more efficiently on larger projects with practical tools for managing multiple code files and folders at the same time.
+Also, most code editors allow you to work more efficiently on larger projects with multiple files and folders at the same time.

 Here are just a few of the great benefits a good text editor for coding brings along: